GDell/Info_Seminar_Project/README.md

 <img src="./images/entropyEquation.PNG" />

-### Figure 3 - Shannon's Entropy Equation
+### Figure 2 - Shannon's Entropy Equation

-We used Shannon's information theory and entropy equation in order to measure the amount of information implicit in each layer in a dictionary.
+We used Shannon's entropy equation in order to measure the amount of information implicit in each component of the dictionary.

 ## Result